AresSec/AutomatedSDL/index.md

 #summary: ou get started quickly with the theme.
 The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.
 ---

-This project aims to document and give best practises for everything regarding the Secure Software Development Lifecycle (SSDL).
+This project aims to document and give best practises for everything regarding automation of the Secure Software Development Lifecycle (SSDL).
 All different phases of the SSDL are covered:

 * Requirements
 * Design